 However, you won’t be able to do it over the phone or online.
 The only way you’ll get a PIN is through the mail, which can take 7-10 business days for you to receive.

-If you have the PIN, you can go to any ATM that accepts your credit card and you can withdraw cash from your card.
-The amount of cash you can get depends on what your credit card has allowed for cash advance.
+However, if you have the PIN, you can go to any ATM that accepts your credit card and you can withdraw cash from your card.
+The amount of cash you can get depends on what your credit card has allowed for a cash advance.

 I know some of you are crazy about these ATM fees, you just don’t want to pay them.
-What’s your options?
+What are your options?

 You need to visit the issuer bank or an in-network ATM if you want to avoid any fees.
 This is about the only way you’ll be able to get away from the fees and charges.